maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 -------------

-We've been working on an open source replacement for the Conversations application.
+We've been working on an open source replacement for the Conversations application, with many of the core components written by a newcomer - ``dsc``.
 The `replacement is written in Qt5 and QML
-<https://github.com/maemo-leste/conversations>`_, and can currently read
+<https://github.com/maemo-leste/conversations>`_, and can currently read and
-and show the rtcom communications database, but has only limited addressbook integration.
-We have had some luck integrating Telepathy, and both sending and receiving SMS/IRC/XMPP messages works, but the code is not yet available in the package repositories, as there are still some bugs to solve when using multiple Telepathy accounts.
+show the rtcom communications database, but has only limited addressbook integration.
+We have had some luck integrating Telepathy, and both sending and receiving SMS/IRC/XMPP messages works (including logging the messages to the RTcom database), but the code is not yet available in the package repositories, as there are still some bugs to solve when using multiple Telepathy accounts.

 For it to fully work, more work is also required for the Telepathy integration in other parts of the system, in particular we need to get some of the other